Vine Ripe Nutrition Logo

 1 cup spinach

 In a large saucepan with a tight fighting lid, sauté onions in a small amount of olive oil until the onions or scallions are almost brown.
 Bring 3 cups broth and bring to a boil.
-Add 1 tablespoon of tub margarine or butter.
-Add 12 ounces of rice and simmer 18-22 minutes.
-Add peas and spinach at the end of cooking tip.
+Add one tablespoon of tub margarine or butter.
+Add 12 ounces of rice and simmer for 18-22 minutes.
+Add peas and spinach at the end of the cooking tip.
 Fluff with a fork.

 Learn How to Make Pulses